 In 2001, he began the study of Daoist philosophy, martial arts, qigong, and meditation with Harrison Moretz, Longmen Quanzhen Daoist Adept and Director of the Taoist Studies Institute in Seattle.

-Lastly, he met his final spiritual master, Joel Morwood, Spiritual Director of the Center for Sacred Sciences, in 2005.
-Under Mr. Morwood’s guidance, in Autumn of 2009, Matthew attained decisive and doubtless insight into the nature of his own mind, an awakening that was confirmed by his teacher.
+Lastly, he met his primary spiritual teacher, Joel Morwood, Spiritual Director of the Center for Sacred Sciences, in 2005.
+(See www.centerforsacredsciences.com) Under Mr. Morwood’s guidance, in Autumn of 2009, Matthew attained decisive and doubtless insight into the nature of his own mind, an awakening that was confirmed by his teacher.
 This opening stabilized, deepened, and continues to inform his life moment by moment.

 In 2010 he was asked to become a spiritual teacher for the Center for Sacred Sciences, a position which he gladly accepted, and on September 21st, 2011, he was ordained as a Minister of the Center for Sacred Sciences.